 MTV Movie & TV Awards 2021 Winners: The Complete List

 And you thought awards season was over?
 Make way for the 2021 MTV Movie & TV Awards.
-Leslie Jones hosts night one of the two-night extravaganza, taking place tonight, Sunday, May 16...
+Leslie Jones hosted night one of the two-night extravaganza, which took place Sunday, May 16 and...

 More in www.eonline.com